dynamicguy/mw-docs/docs/dashboard/orders.md

 This is very useful when an exact price cannot be determined until after the order is prepared, or you want to capture the money as soon as you ship the order.
 It is also useful if you prefer to manually screen orders for fraud attempts.

-When viewing orders with pre-authorized payments, MajorityWorld offers options to either capture or void the funds.
+When viewing orders with pre-authorized payments, DrikGallery offers options to either capture or void the funds.
 You can capture the full or partial amount (for example, taking only partial payment for an item due to damage, late delivery, or customer service issues) by clicking [[Capture]] in the bottom right corner and then confirming the full amount or changing the price to the new amount agreed with the customer.

 ![Order with captured payment](assets/dashboard-orders/orders9.JPG)